erkannt/rknt-blag/content/post/screwless_and_clueless.md

 It seems that workshops like MEDS always have make a choice between letting participants design something themselves and making sure that something actually gets built.
 Since we opted for the latter, it meant that we would complete the entire design ahead of time and make this clear when presenting the workshop.

-There was the usual collecting of random images off the internet (thankyou [cabin porn](https://cabinporn.com/)).
+There was the usual collecting of random images off the internet (thank you [cabin porn](https://cabinporn.com/)).
 After finding [The fifty dollar and up underground home](/img/screwless_and_clueless/fifty_dollar_underground.pdf) we briefly considered asking for lots of shovels.
-But in the end we decided that old school timberframing sounded like a lot of fun and a valuable learning experience (us included).
+But in the end we decided that old school timber framing sounded like a lot of fun and a valuable learning experience (us included).

 ![Form follows the functions stemming from natural rhythm of a shelter: arrive as the sun sets, leave with its rising.](/img/screwless_and_clueless/ailbhe_sketch.jpg)